adstuart/azure-expressroute-migration/README.md

 > Note!
 Now is a good time to assess what you are using the existing Public or Microsoft peering for.
 Many customers find that with platform enhancements in recent years such as **Azure Private Link**, the requirement to utilise the Microsoft peering is greatly reduced.

-The process for migrating from Public Peering to Microsoft Peering is already well documented - https://docs.microsoft.com/en-us/azure/expressroute/how-to-move-peering - this methodology can be followed when implementing a new circuit.
+The process for migrating from Public Peering to Microsoft Peering is already well documented - https://docs.microsoft.com/en-us/azure/expressroute/how-to-move-peering - this methodology can be followed when implementing a new circuit, therefore there is no need to repeat the guidance here.

-:warning: Key call outs :warning:
+:warning: Key call outs

-- If you are moving from Public to Microsoft peering your SNAT IP addresses **will** change, therefore any IP allowed-lists (for example on Azure Storage firewall) will require updating prior to cutover.
+- If you are moving from Public to Microsoft peering your SNAT IP addresses **will** change, therefore any IP allowed-lists (for example on Azure Storage firewall) will require updating prior to cut-over.
   - To obtain your existing Microsoft SNAT IP addresses used on the Public Peering, raise an Azure support ticket
 - When initially configured, you will receive no routes on the Microsoft Peering.
-Only when attaching a _route filter_ will you start to recieve prefixes from Microsoft. https://docs.microsoft.com/en-us/azure/expressroute/how-to-routefilter-portal.
+Only when attaching a _route filter_ will you start to receive prefixes from Microsoft. https://docs.microsoft.com/en-us/azure/expressroute/how-to-routefilter-portal.
   - You can use this to your advantage, initially selecting only one obscure BGP community, to validate route advertisements are functioning.
   - Once this is complete, you can then select the wider range of services (BGP communities) that you require.
   - This approach allows a controlled migration, on a per service basis if you desire, when combined with BGP attribute manipulation (as-path-prepend inbound, or local-preference).-